 At Manderley, our goal is to grow greener communities.
 Urban greenspaces provide important public health benefits including the promotion of an active lifestyle, stress reduction and community creation, to name a few.

-The role of turfgrass in our communities has long been an important one, though in recent years much has been made of the wastefulness of maintaining a “perfect” lawn.
-This view often neglects many of the positive attributes of turfgrass including oxygen production, removal of carbon from the atmosphere, reducing the heat island effect, preventing erosion and filtering rain water.
+The role of natural grass in our communities has long been an important one, though in recent years much has been made of the wastefulness of maintaining a “perfect” lawn.
+This view often neglects many of the positive attributes of natural grass including oxygen production, removal of carbon from the atmosphere, reducing the heat island effect, preventing erosion and filtering rain water.

 ON PLANT SELECTION